miguel-angel-monjas/wmcommons-helpers/README.md

 usernames['commons']['commons'] = 'Dummy'
 ```

-7. Run the notebooks:
+7. Run Jupyter:
 ```bash
 jupyter notebook
 ```

+8. Once the notebook server opens in your browser, pick up the notebook you want to use.

 #### PAWS installation
-As mentioned above, `pywikibot` is already installed and the only additional work you need to do is cloning the repo and installing the additional packages:
+As mentioned above, `pywikibot` is available without any further task to execute and the only additional work you need to carry out is cloning the repo and installing the additional packages (authentication is done through OAuth):
 1. Access to [PAWS](https://paws.wmflabs.org/).
 You'll be asked to get authenticated.
 Use your credentials.
 2. Create a bash notebook.
 Run the following commands:
 ```bash